h3poteto/megalodon/README.md

 ### Build for browsers

-**Important**: In browsers, you can not use proxy.
+**Important**: In browsers, you cannot use the proxy.

-If you want to build for browser, please use Webpack and set empty value for some libraries which are not supported in Node.js.
+If you want to build for browser, please use Webpack and set empty value for some libraries which are not supported in NodeJS.
 [Here](https://github.com/h3poteto/megalodon/tree/master/example/browser/webpack.config.js) is example Webpack configuration.

 ## Usage